-In excavating the future in shenzhen, I think about how different actors have constructed diverse and often contradictory futures in and as “Shenzhen.”
-In Tim Bunnell & Daniel P. S. Goh, eds., Urban Asias: Essays on Futurity Past and Present, pp. 247-262, Berlin: JOVIS Verlag, 2018.
+Excavating the Future in Shenzhen tracks how different actors have constructed diverse and often contradictory futures in and as “Shenzhen.”
+Urban Asias: Essays on Futurity Past and Present, Tim Bunnell & Daniel P. S. Goh, eds., Berlin: JOVIS Verlag, 2018: 247-262.

-In Shen Kong: Cui_Bono, Viola WAN Yan and I take a look at how China’s central leadership has used the Sino-British border to achieve political and economic goals.
-In Joshua Bolchover & Peter Hasdell, eds., Border Ecologies: Hong Kong’s Mainland Frontier, pp. 34-47, Basel: Birkhauser, 2016.
+In Shen Kong: Cui Bono, Viola WAN Yan and I take a look at how China’s central leadership has used the Sino-British border to achieve political and economic goals.
+Border Ecologies: Hong Kong’s Mainland Frontier, Joshua Bolchover & Peter Hasdell, eds., Basel: Birkhauser, 2016: 34-47.

 The Cultural Politics of Eating in Shenzhen explores how hometown food has been used to create generational identities in the SEZ.
 Gastronomica 10:2 (Spring 2010), 31-39.

-Situating the Northbound Imaginary looks at the importance of Hong Kong to early development and identity in Shenzhen, 1996.
+Situating the Northbound Imaginary looks at the importance of Hong Kong as model and aspiration in early Shenzhen, 1996.